mozilla/release-services/src/releng_docs/projects/releng-notification-policy.rst

 :staging: https://notification-policy.staging.mozilla-releng.net
 :contact: `Rok Garbas`_, (backup `Release Engineering`_)

-RelEng Notification Policy is a tool to send RelEng related notifications based on periodic policies, and escalate unacknowledged notifications to higher urgency levels.
-Message requests are sent to the service with details on who to notify and how urgent the message is.
-Policies for how to notify these stakeholders are retrieved from the RelEng Notification Identity service.
+RelEng Notification Policy is a tool to schedule notifications requiring an "escalation path".
+Message requests are sent to the service with the message contents and a list of "policies".
+Each policy contains a start and end time, a notification frequency, an urgency and an identity to notify (retrieved from the RelEng Notification Identity service).
+Escalation paths can be formed by increasing the urgency level of messages over time, increasing message urgency or sending messages to more individuals if the message is not acknowledged by a certain time.
+Notifications are triggered via a hook/ticktock endpoint.
+When the endpoint is triggered, the service will retrieve all unacknowledged messages and send notifications according to any policy with a valid start/end time.

 .. _`Rok Garbas`: https://phonebook.mozilla.org/?search/Rok%20Garbas